vega-studio/deltav/docs/instances.md

 ## InstanceProviders

 You have probably seen these providers floating about in examples already.
 What are they?
 Well, they're really a VERY simple concept that helps pipe information to our Layers.
 They're also very simplistic internally and highly agnostic to what is done with them.

-Internally, the layers know how to use them and can squeeze the info out of them and pipe hat info where it needs to go.
+Internally, the layers know how to use them and can squeeze the info out of them and pipe that info where it needs to go.

 But for all of us who couldn't care less, the important part of instance providers is:

 ```javascript
 const provider = new InstanceProvider<MyInstance>();